Japanese Cultural Association of Manitoba Room

 Interested in Japanese culture?
-The JCAM panel room is for you!
+The JCAM room is for you!
 Returning by both popular demand and because we love them to Ai-Kon.

-The Japanese Cultural Association of Manitoba, Inc (JCAM) is a non-profit, charitable organization that serves as the representative organization for Japanese Canadians in Manitoba.
+The Japanese Cultural Association of Manitoba, Inc. (JCAM) is a non-profit, charitable organization that serves as the representative organization for Japanese Canadians in Manitoba.
 This year, they will be sponsoring a number of panels on traditional cultural aspects of Japanese life.
 Find out all about kimono, explore the mysteries of the tea ceremony, or drop by and have a look at the cultural items on display.
 We look forward to seeing you!

 The Japanese art of flower arranging has been practiced since the 7th Century and is considered one of the three classical arts of refinement.
 Join Lee Matsuo as she demonstrates how nature and humanity combine to produce these stunning floral arrangements.

 Chado (the way of tea) is the ceremonial preparation and presentation of matcha, a powdered green tea.
-Explore the mysteries of this ritual through a guided demonstration, as the JCAM room is temporarily transformed into chashitsu (“tea room”)
+Explore the mysteries of this ritual through a guided demonstration, as the JCAM room becomes a temporary chashitsu (“tea room”)

-Come and join Brian Cox of the Winnipeg Origami Club as he talks about the art of Japanese paper folding and guides you in folding your own origami creation.
+Come and join master origami artist Brian Cox as he talks about the art of Japanese paper folding and guides you in folding your own origami creation.